 Oseh Shalom was founded as the Jewish Congregation of Laurel on May 24, 1966, by 16 families expressing their commitment to a cohesive Jewish presence in Laurel.
-Those brave original members wanted a community that welcome the stranger and offered a chance to explore and express their Judaism.
-Services were first held at a local bank and then in our interim home in the Montpelier community of South Laurel.
-The growth of the greater Laurel community enabled us to build a small, versatile synagogue/Religious School in 1973 at 13714 Briarwood Drive.
-In August 1973, members chose the Hebrew name Oseh Shalom, “Doers of Peace.”
+Those brave original members wanted a community that welcomed the stranger and offered a chance to explore and express their Judaism.
+Services were first held at a local bank and then in the Montpelier community of South Laurel.
+The growth of the greater Laurel community enabled us to build a small, versatile synagogue/religious school in 1973 at 13714 Briarwood Drive.
+In August 1973, members chose the Hebrew name Oseh Shalom: Doers of Peace.

-Parents who are searching for a Hebrew School for their children find a warm, engaging and inclusive environment at Oseh Shalom Religious School for all children, whether gifted or challenged with special needs.
+Our members range from singles and young families to retirees and super seniors.
+Everyone has a place to call their Jewish home.
+Parents who are searching for a Hebrew School for their children find a warm, engaging and inclusive environment for all children, whether gifted or challenged with special needs.
 LGBTQ members are very welcome as are Jews of all colors and Jews by choice.
-About a third of our members are Interfaith.
+About a third of our members are Interfaith families.